Why Do I Keep Reacting This Way in Relationships?

 Avoiding a problem doesn’t solve it—it just delays it.
 So instead of pushing it under the rug, figure out what needs to change moving forward.

-When learning how to repair a relationship after a fight, the key is not just resolving the argument—but making sure it doesn’t keep repeating.
+When learning how to repair after a fight, the key is not just resolving the argument—but making sure it doesn’t keep repeating.

 Try asking: